itsakettle/itsakettle.github.io.unpublished/_posts/2016-11-19-inside_som.md

-When I first learned about Self-Organising Maps I thought...cool name.
-Thereafter it became a way to try to understand the structure of data sets.
-Although I knew how they work, I never felt I quite understood why.
+When I first heard of _self-organising maps_ I wondered were they as cool as their name suggested.
 I have always been keen to look under the hood and see what the 'organisation' process looks like.
-So I forked [the Kohonen Package on the CRAN github mirror](https://github.com/cran/kohonen) and gave it a go.
+So I forked [the kohonen Package on the CRAN github mirror](https://github.com/cran/kohonen) and gave it a go.

 # The SOM algorithm
 The Self-Organising Map (hereafter SOM) algorithm was introduced by [Teuvo Kohonen](https://en.wikipedia.org/wiki/Teuvo_Kohonen) in the 1980s.
 There is a good description of it in [Elements of Statistical Learning](http://statweb.stanford.edu/~tibs/ElemStatLearn/).
-I will give a much less formal and complete description.
+I will give a more informal and less complete description.
 The package [kohonen](https://cran.r-project.org/web/packages/kohonen/index.html) implements the algorithm in R. There are a lot of parameters and functionality which I will avoid describing in order to keep things simple.
 I just want to give a feel for how it all works.

 Say we have a bunch of unlabeled data with each observation consisting of n numeric variables.
 Each observation can be thought of as a point in $$\mathbb{R}^{n}$$.
 The [iris](https://en.wikipedia.org/wiki/Iris_flower_data_set) data set is a good example.
 Let's have a look at it.